Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Static population sampling

 \end{theorem}

-The proof is deferred to Section~\ref{sec:proof-th-formal}.
-Theorem~\ref{th:formal} contrasts the sample size requirements for the tests on the two subpopulations.
-Specifically, given a sample size for the test conducted on subpopulation 2 with a low baseline prevalence~($n_2$), it quantifies how small the sample size from subpopulation 1 with a high baseline prevalence can be chosen~(i.e.~\eqref{eq:gen-req-n}), for the two tests to retain nearly (see Remark~\ref{rem:penalty}) identical power.
-In other words, it delineates assumptions needed such that for nearly identical testing power, the required sample size when sampling from the subpopulation with high baseline prevalence is a fraction~($p_2/p_1$) of the sample size required when sampling from the subpopulation with low baseline prevalence.
-This implies sampling from the subpopulation with high baseline prevalence is considerably more efficient if the ratio of baseline prevalences~$p_2/p_1$ is small.
+The proof is deferred to Section~\ref{app:proofs}.
+Before we unpack and interpret the details of Theorem~\ref{th:formal}, we first highlight that a simple way to interpret the result is as a form of \emph{reassurance}.
+Specifically, although a normal approximation to the binomial test~\eqref{eq:exact_bin_test} may not necessarily accurately reflect its finite-sample power curves (see Figure~\ref{fig:power}), the sampling efficiency result one obtains under exact finite sample analysis \emdash i.e. the relation~\eqref{eq:gen-req-n} \emdash reassuringly \emph{coincides} with the sampling efficiency results one would obtain through such normality approximations (albeit under certain conditions, and with some degree of slack).
+What Theorem~\ref{th:formal} offers, then, are conditions~\eqref{eq:cond-alpha} such that normality-based approximations to sampling efficiency continue to approximately hold, along with a quantification of the slack in the difference between the two tests in~\eqref{eq:power-monotonic}.

-Note that~\eqref{eq:gen-req-pq} holds if we assume that the fraction of diseased subjects $q_j$ are the product of the baseline prevalence $p_j$ and a multiplicative factor $\nu > 1$ which is identical over all subpopulations:
+We now interpret Theorem~\ref{th:formal} with respect to the surveillance context of this section.
+Theorem~\ref{th:formal} quantifies, under assumption~\eqref{eq:cond-alpha} and~\eqref{eq:gen-req-pq}, given a sample size $n_2$ for the test based on subpopulation 2, how small the sample size for the test based on subpopulation 1 can be chosen~\eqref{eq:gen-req-n}, for the two tests to retain nearly identical power.
+The required sample for subpopulation 1 is smaller than the fraction $p_2/p_1$ of $n_2$ since~\eqref{eq:gen-req-pq} and~\eqref{eq:gen-req-n} imply $n_1 \leq (p_1/p_2)n_2$.
+This ultimately implies that sampling from the subpopulation with high baseline prevalence is considerably more efficient if the baseline prevalence ratio~$p_2/p_1$ is small.

-In a setting with multiple subpopulations, Theorem~\ref{th:formal} informs how the sampling efficiency between subpopulations can be pairwise compared.
-A natural question is if any efficiency can be gained by combining multiple subpopulations.
-Under the multiplicative model for the outbreak proportion~\eqref{eq:outbreak-proportion} this is impossible: since the baseline prevalence of a combination of subpopulations cannot exceed the highest baseline prevalence of its components, Theorem~\ref{th:formal} implies the combined subpopulation is less efficient that the component with the highest baseline prevalence.
+Note that~\eqref{eq:gen-req-pq} holds if we assume that for both subpopulations the fraction of diseased subjects~$q_j$ under the alternative are a function of the baseline prevalence:

-\begin{remark} Ideally, negative term in \eqref{eq:power-monotonic} would not be present and the testing power of the two tests would instead be identical.
-Its inclusion arises from the erraticness and non-monotonicity of the power curves (as a function of the sample size) of the exact binomial test, rooted in its discreteness.
-This affects practice and analysis even at large sample sizes; see \cite{Brown2001, Brown2002, Chernick2012} for further discussion. \end{remark}
+where $f$ is a nondecreasing superlinear function (i.e. $f(x)/x$ is nondecreasing in $x$).
+For example, if the outbreak prevalences are proportional to the baseline prevalence as $q_j = \nu p_j$ with $\nu > 1$ identical across the subpopulations.